 - The role doesn't typically require much travel.
 Other than the possibility of shift work, overnight absence from home isn't common.

 - Some of the large dye and pigment manufacturers are international and may offer overseas placements or opportunities to work in teams based abroad.

 Relevant degree and HND subjects include physical, mathematical and applied science and engineering.
 However, if you're planning to work in the textile sector it's also possible to enter via a design-orientated route.

 The following subjects in particular may be useful:

 - textile technology/colouration.

-You can enter the career without a degree or HND.
-It's likely, this way, that you'd need to start as a technical assistant and progress onto more advanced work after appropriate experience and further vocational qualifications, which some employers will sponsor.
+You can enter the career without a degree or HND but would most likely need to start as a technical assistant, before progressing onto more advanced work, after gaining appropriate experience and further vocational qualifications.
+Some employers will sponsor you for this.